-If you’re looking to understand how to batch edit in Lightroom, then you’ve come to the right place.
+If you want to understand how to batch edit in Lightroom, you’ve come to the right place.

 By now, pretty much every Lightroom user knows that preset-based editing is the fastest and most efficient way to edit a large number of photos in Lightroom.
 To do this, you record your most common editing steps as a preset that you can later reuse by applying its effects to multiple photos.

 For example, when you return home from a day-long shoot and need to process hundreds of photos.
 You usually start by selecting one photo that you spend time developing.
 Once you are happy with the results, you save all the editing steps as a preset so you can apply it to the rest of the photos.

 But how to apply that preset to multiple photos in Lightroom is not exactly obvious.